digital-asset/docs.daml.com/docs/2.8.0/docs/query/pqs-user-guide.rst

 Pruning with ``prune_to_offset``
 --------------------------------

-The ``prune_to_offset`` function is a PostgreSQL function that allows you to prune the ledger data up to a specified offset.
-It has the same behavior as the ``datastore postgres-document prune`` command, but does not feature a dry-run option.
+The ``prune_to_offset`` PostgreSQL function allows you to prune ledger data up to a specified offset.
+It has the same behavior as the ``datastore postgres-document prune`` command, except it does not offer dry runs.

 To use ``prune_to_offset``, you need to provide a offset as a text
 argument: